Since version 0.9.0

 origin.
 The function will replace

 Add the function to the code from the previous step and upload it.
-The resulting script (let's say, again with id=3) can be run as before, but again, it won't print anything to the terminal.
-However, it can just be evaluated easily by the method:
+The resulting script (let's say, again with id=3) can be run as before, but we shouldn't forget to stop it first, in case it has been running when the code was updated.
+Again, nothing will be printed to the terminal.
+However, while the script is running, the function we just added can be easily evaluated by the RPC method:

 This must result in the string "The second generation of Shelly devices rule the world!".